The Seven Deadly Sins Manga Side Story Reveals Gowther’s Strange Past About A Mechanical Boy With A Human-Like Heart With Emotions

 — Tooty (@Ichimomo_tan) March 24, 2017

 Having listened to his tale, Nadja is drawn closer to the puppet and the two lie in bed, while the princess slowly fades away into death’s embrace.
 Unable to accept her death, the puppet tears into himself and rips out his magic heart.
 Thereafter he proceeds to crudely operate upon Nadja in the hopes of inserting his heart into her.
-Unfortunately, the puppet isn’t able to bring Nadja back, and caught in the seemingly vile act of rape and murder.
+Unfortunately, the puppet isn’t able to bring Nadja back, and gets caught in the seemingly vile act of rape and murder.

 After the news of Nadja’s death spreads, the puppet is sentenced to death by immolation.
-However, Price Bartra is aware that his sister was truly happy till her last moment alive, and hence lets the puppet live.
+However, Prince Bartra is aware that his sister was truly happy till her last moment alive, and hence lets the puppet live.
 But the burden of watching the one you love die, and having to live with the sad and painful memory, is unacceptable to the puppet.
 Hence Gowther’s puppet throws away the magic heart, and chooses to be a plain old doll, who eventually becomes “the Goat’s Sin of Lust”.

-Chapter 212 of The Seven Deadly Sins manga, titled “Gift” is expected to be released this week.
-Hopefully mangaka Nakaba Suzuki indicates how the battle raging on at the Gates to Heaven, which Rou initiated, ends.
+Chapter 212 of The Seven Deadly Sins manga, titled “Gift”, is expected to be released this week.
+Hopefully mangaka Nakaba Suzuki indicates how the battle raging on at the Gate to Heaven, which Rou initiated, ends.

 [Featured Image by Nakaba Suzuki/The Seven Deadly Sins/Kodansha]